Ghost Reaper Girl: Publication

 Ghost Reaper Girl is written and illustrated by Akissa Saiké.
 The manga began its serialization in Shueisha's online magazine Shōnen Jump+ service on July 13, 2020.
+The series went on an indefinite hiatus on May 31, 2022 due to Saike's poor health.
+It resumed publication on October 31, 2023, until March 25, 2024 where the manga take indefinite hiatus again due to Saike's poor health.
 Shueisha has collected its chapters into individual tankōbon volumes.
 The first volume was released on December 4, 2020.

 The manga is the author's third series.
 And it is his first new manga series since he changed his manga artist name from Akihisa Ikeda to Akissa Saiké.
 It has been serialized biweekly, about 6 years after, following the ending of his previous manga series Rosario + Vampire on April 19, 2014.
 For the names of the characters, etc. are based on names from the Cthulhu Mythos.

 The series has been licensed for simultaneous publication in North America as it is released in Japan, with its chapters being digitally launched by Viz Media on its Shonen Jump website.
 Viz Media is publishing the manga in left-to-right format at Saiké's request.
 Shueisha also simulpublishes the series in English for free on the Manga Plus app and website.
 Viz Media has begun releasing physical volumes with the first volume on June 7, 2022.